Consumer Protection Code 2012 (CPC). Commission Disclosure 4.58A

 The income of the Firm is commission allowed from the GWP by the regulated Insurer on behalf of which we underwrite and distribute.
 That commission is split between the Firm and the client’s appointed broker.

-The agreed rate of commission to the producing broker shall average not more than 10% in 2020.
+The agreed rate of commission to the producing broker shall average not more than 10%.

 This has been assessed as appropriate against market norms and shall not create any conflict of interest for the producing broker.